sebastien-bouffier/Bidoo/README.md

 *UPDATE* **lIMbO** cutoff frequency max value changed (calibration).

 *UPDATE* **dTrOY** and **bordL** phase calculation now based on engine sample rate instead of clock() from ctime.

-*UPDATE* **dTrOY** V/Oct can't be synced with gates anymore it is continuous now.
+V/Oct can't be synced with gates anymore it is continuous now.
 Quantization issue has been fixed.
 New input "Transpose" that comes after quantization (it is rescaled -4/+4 octaves on -10/+10V and sliced per 1/12 Volt).
 Copy/Paste is available in the UI => exit right click menu.
 "SHIFTS" allows you to move patterns left and right and pitch up and down.

-Once everything is stabilized those features will be translated on **bordL** in the next release.
+*UPDATE* **LoURdE** threshold and factors displays are now yellow on black background.

 03/09/2018 => 0.6.14